dalexscully/readingnotes/class11-reading-note.md

 Why is it important to have fallback content inside the video element?

 This is called fallback content for this will be displayed if the browser accessing the page doesn't support the video element, allowing us to provide a fallback for older browsers.
 This can be anything you like; in this case, we've provided a direct link to the video file, so the user can at least access it some way regardless of what browser they are using.

-Write a very short story where audio and video are characters.
+## Write a very short story where audio and video are characters

 The audio and video tracks within the container hold data in the appropriate format for the codec used to encode that media.
 Different formats are used for audio tracks versus video tracks.
 Each audio track is encoded using an audio codec, while video tracks are encoded using (as you probably have guessed) a video codec.
 As we talked about before, different browsers support different video and audio formats, and different container formats (like MP3, MP4, and WebM, which in turn can contain different types of video and audio).

-A Complete Guide To Grid
+## A Complete Guide To Grid

-How does Grid layout differ from Flex?
+- How does Grid layout differ from Flex?

 Grid and flexbox.
 The basic difference between CSS Grid Layout and CSS Flexbox Layout is that flexbox was designed for layout in one dimension - either a row or a column.
 Grid was designed for two-dimensional layout - rows, and columns at the same time
 Grid container, grid item, and grid line are a few important terms to understand when using Grid.
 Please describe these terms in a few sentences.